Saturday Bridges - FAQ

 Complete the online Registration Form.
 Be sure to include full names of all participants and phone numbers to reach you.
 Also, if another adult will be accompanying your child to Saturday Bridges, please include their name and phone number.
-Also, you can complete a paper form at the opening session and drop it off at check-in.

 Can I meet privately with a tutor or mentor?

 Any South Sudanese who want to meet with a volunteer alone for budgeting, reading and writing or just talking must sign up with Susan Winship.
 Please call or email and we will find you an individual to work with.